 The 1st day ended up with Mishti Doi.

-The Next Morning started early and so does Kolkata people start their work early and always disciplined.
+The Next Morning started early.
+Hence, Kolkata people start their work early and always disciplined.
 The youngsters here are passionate about Football, in the evening at every alternate street you can witness some children playing football here in the old city of Kolkata.

 The Morning I went early to the Indian Museum, which is in Park Street (Jawaharlal Nehru Road) by taking a Kolkata Metro from Nehru Bhawan station is just 2 stations away from Park Street and in between Maidan station.
 The Metro is still the old-fashioned which I really liked but the crowd is the same as in Delhi Metro though!
 By the way, I am also disciplined, I reached there at 9:30 a.m. and the museum timings are starting from 10 a.m.